nuuuwan/lk_law/data/doc/bills/2024-07-18-twenty-second-amendment-to-the-c-a315f8b8/README.summary.md

-# 📄  Twenty Second Amendment to the Constitution - GS

-Bill published on **2024-07-18**.

 - Title: "Twenty Second Amendment to the Constitution" of Sri Lanka
 - Published in The Gazette of the Democratic Socialist Republic of Sri Lanka, Part II, July 12, 2024 (issued on 18.07.2024)
 - Ordered to be published by His Excellency the President